yalcinalp/Embedded-Tetris-Implementation/README.md

 # Embedded-Tetris
-Tetris Game Implementation in Assembly for the LED board of PICKit (Under Construction)
+Tetris Game Implementation in C for the LED board of PICKit

 # Device: